jaskaran1989/Carl-Data-Solutions-Chrome-Extension/README.md

 # Chrome-Extension

-I am working a Software Engineer at Carl Data Solutions (http://www.carlsolutions.com/) so I thought why don't make a chrome extension to access all Social pages of my company so I come up with this extension.
+I am working as a Software Engineer at Carl Data Solutions (http://www.carlsolutions.com/) so I thought why don't make a chrome extension to access all Social pages of my company which is helpful for maeketing people so I come up with this extension.

 ## Tech I used
 1. HTML